Teenu-owo/decodelabs_tasks/README.md

 SQL Queries: Open and execute the .'sql' script in the 'Week 3- SQL Data Analysis' folder using SSMS or any text editor.

-Dashboard: Open the dashboard file in 'Week-4 Dashboard Development' to interact with the visualization.
+Dashboard: Open the dashboard file in 'Week-4 Dashboard Visualization' to interact with the visualization.